The village of Kellaki is a beautiful village of Limassol, which is about 28 km away.

 The name of the village:

 For the name of the village there are several versions.
 According to the first and most prevalent version, the village owes its name to a small "Keli" (meaning cell) that was first built on a rock in the area by a monk in the 3rd century AD.
-These small rooms were programmed to house only one single unit and were called "Kelia" (meaning cells).
+These small rooms were designed to house only one single person and were called "Kelia" (meaning cells).
 So when the monk abandoned his cell in the area, the present settlement was created and from this cell it was named.
 Based on this, the name of the village was Kellaki during the Byzantine period.

 Finally, a second version states the village took its name from the cells of Rigenas.